ShadabFaiz/MySqlWorkbench/README.md

 method.Copy the download folder "MyWorkbench" to Tomcat/webapps" folder.Run your tomcat server.Visit the address
 htttp://localhost/MyWorkbench.You will be greeted with the Welcome Screen.

+#Ver 0.1
+1. Made use of JQuery Mobile for UI.